roboflow/inference/docs/models.md

 inference server stop
 ```

-To use the CLI to make inferences, first [find your project ID and model version number in Roboflow](https://docs.roboflow.com/api-reference/workspace-and-project-ids).
+To use the CLI to make inferences, first <a href="https://docs.roboflow.com/api-reference/workspace-and-project-ids" target="_blank">find your project ID and model version number in Roboflow</a>.

 See more detailed documentation on [HTTP Inference quickstart via CLI](./quickstart/http_inference.md/#via-cli).